 - Below is how your miner will look like.

 - There are two fans on the miner.
 At one end, there are some ports (and ethernet port).

 - For PinIdea Dr2, there are two 8pin ports and an ethernet port.

 - For PinIdea Dr3, the 8PIN ports are on the top of the miner.

 - The two 8pin ports are needed for the PSU connection.
 The ports are 8pin ports, however, you can also use a 6pin cable to connect this 8pin port.
 In this case, for PinIdea Dr2, you need to connect your 6pin cable to the right side of that 8pin port on the miner.
 (Like the following picture showing)

-- For PinIdea Dr3, use the exact ports as circled in the picture (when the miner positioned as in the picture)
+- For PinIdea Dr3, use the exact ports as indicated in the picture (when the miner is positioned as in the picture)